Ralph-Lee/blog/network-iphone-podcast-app-review.md

 <!--{PublishedOn:"",Title:"Network Podcast App Review",Intro:"A new podcast app showed up for iPhone and iOS 7.
 I'm a big podcast listener.
 Here's my review of this app that's not yet a month old."}-->

-I read a semi-sarcastic tweet about how building a podcast app is the new building a Twitter app.
+I read a humorous tweet about how building a podcast app is the new building a Twitter app.
 The tweet linked to Network, and it's quite new; released less than a month ago in December 2013.
 I love podcasts and podcast apps, so I went and bought it.
 A modern design was enough to entice me, and it was listed at an incredibly lightweight 1.2MB in the App Store.

 The app description for [Network](http://networkapp.net) is